fairlearn/fairlearn/docs/user_guide/assessment.rst

 .. currentmodule:: fairlearn.metrics

-In this section, we will describe the steps involved in performing a fairness assessment, and show how :class:`MetricFrame` can be used to assist in this process.
+In this section, we will describe the steps involved in performing a fairness assessment, and introduce some widely (if occasionally incautiously) used fairness metrics, such as demographic parity and equalized odds.
+We will show how :class:`MetricFrame` can be used to evaluate the metrics identified during the course of a fairness assessment.

 In the mathematical definitions below, :math:`X` denotes a feature vector used for predictions, :math:`A` will be a single sensitive feature (such as age